Here’s why our canine companions melt our hearts.

 Understanding the Emotional Intelligence of Dogs

-Dogs often exhibit behaviors that suggest empathy.
-These may include cuddling up to their owners when they are sad or joining in their excitement during happy moments.
+These puppies often display behaviors that suggest empathy, such as cuddling up to their owners when they are sad or sharing in their excitement during happy moments.

 Altruism, typically a human-associated trait, is also observed in our canine companions.
 Read on to learn about the altruistic behaviors exhibited by dogs and how these actions impact our psychological well-being.